adamnicholson/slides/rancher/PITCHME.md

 ---

-## Going live when the thing you are building is important
+## When the thing you are building is important

 What we need to achieve: